Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

-In this article, we report on the observation of spin dynamics and the creation of MPs in the high cooperativity regime with the vdW ferromagnet CGT of $\nano\meter$ scale thickness.
+In this article, we report on the observation of spin dynamics and the creation of MPs at the onset of the high cooperativity regime with the vdW ferromagnet CGT of $\nano\meter$ scale thickness, demonstrating a pathway towards stable magnon-photon polariton creation.
 We combine a precise transfer process of exfoliated CGT flakes and high sensitivity superconducting resonators, to access and study the dynamical response of coupled photon-magnon states in a small-volume ($\nano\meter$-thick and $\micro\meter$-sized) CGT flake (illustrated in Fig.\,\ref{fig01}\,(a)).
-High-quality-factor superconducting lumped element resonators are chosen to be the counterpart due to their extremely small mode volume ($\approx 6000\,\micro\meter^3$) and consequently strong oscillating magnetic fields ($\approx 25\,\nano\tesla$, see SI), resulting in high spin sensitivities \cite{Eichler2017, Weichselbaumer2019}.
+High-quality-factor superconducting lumped element resonators are chosen to be the counterpart due to their extremely small mode volume ($\approx 6000\,\micro\meter^3$) and consequently strong oscillating magnetic fields ($B_1\,\approx 25\,\nano\tesla$, see SI for resonator quality-factors and $B_1$-field distributions), resulting in high spin sensitivities \cite{Eichler2017, Weichselbaumer2019}.
 At cryogenic temperatures, we perform low-power microwave spectroscopy on multiple resonator-vdW-flake hybrids, covering a frequency range from $12\,\giga\hertz$ to $18\,\giga\hertz$ for a variety of thickness.
+Samples consist of up to 12 resonators on a single chip, all capacitively coupled to a common microwave transmission line for read-out (see SI for details).
 Multiple peaks of spin-wave resonances are observed for each CGT flake measured.
-By taking the main peak of each spectrum, we find that all measured points can be fitted very well by a single curve calculated by the Kittel formula with bulk CGT parameters.
-Furthermore, we extracted the linewidth for the thinnest CGT flake investigated, $11\,\nano\meter$ or 15 monolayers (ML), and determined an upper limit of the Gilbert damping parameter of $0.02$.
+The spin-wave modes are closely spaced in frequency and show a large overlap.
+We employ a semi-optimized fitting model to produce a good estimate for the collective coupling strength and magnetic linewidth.
+By taking the resonance value of the most prominent peak of each spectrum, we find that all measured points can be fitted very well by a single curve calculated by the Kittel formula with bulk CGT parameters.
+Furthermore, we extracted the linewidth for the thinnest CGT flake investigated, $11\,\nano\meter$ or 15 monolayers (ML), the only device exhibiting well separated spin-wave modes.
+This allowed a fully quantitative analysis and we determined an upper limit of the Gilbert damping parameter of $0.02$.
 This value is comparable to the damping reported for 3d transition metal ferromagnets, suggesting that magnetic vdW flakes have the potential for the fabrication of functional spintronic devices.

 We investigate the dynamics of $\nano\meter$-thick CGT flakes, using superconducting lumped element resonators made of NbN (see methods for fabrication details and SI and Ref. [\onlinecite{Zollitsch2019}] for more performance details).
 The advantages of a lumped element design are the spatial separation of the oscillating magnetic field $B_1$ and electric field $E_1$ and the concentration of $B_1$ within a narrow wire section of the resonators, as indicated in Fig.\,\ref{fig01}\,(a).
 Additionally, the $B_1$ field distribution is homogeneous along the length of the narrow wire section (see finite element simulations in SI).
 This magnetic-field concentration is our primary reason to use this type of resonator in order to reduce the photon mode volume as well as achieve a considerable mode overlap between the resonator photon mode and CGT magnon mode, and consequently, a large coupling strength.
 We therefore transfer CGT flakes onto these narrow sections (Fig.\,\ref{fig01}\,(b)).
 Details of CGT flake transfers are described in the methods section.
 Optical imaging and atomic force microscopy (AFM) measurements are used to characterise the size and thickness of the CGT flakes (see Fig.\,\ref{fig01}\,(c)).
 Measured thicknesses range from $153 \pm 23\,\nano\meter$ down to $11 \pm 1.8\,\nano\meter$ (15 ML), enabling a thickness dependent study of CGT flakes and their coupling to the resonators.